HardikSenjaliya/Embedded_Interfaces_Design/Project-1/ReadMe.md

    Also connect a 10k resistor between pins 1 and 2 of the sensor.[1]
 3. Install python3 and other libraries for mysql to function.
 4. The project contains one driver file *Maincode.py* which shall run on the command ./Maincode.py and hence initiate the GUI.
    It contains all the primary functions for getting the real-time sensor values, printing on the status line, plotting the graph and setting thresholds for both temperature and humidity.
+Another file is *mysql.py* which deals with the database and pushes values into the matplotlib widget for the temperature and humidity graphs.
+5. The GUI reports if the sensor is disconnected in between of execution (after 15seconds when the sensor function is evoked), the corresponding readings get zeroed values written into the lists and then if the sensor is connected again, they shall resume from the next reading.

 ##### Project Work: